 The holders of the Company's common stock who also own Class A memberships in NYMEX Exchange will, if voting in the same manner on any matters, control the outcome of a vote on all such matters submitted to the Company's stockholders for approval, including electing directors and approving changes of control.
 See "-The Company's governing documents provide for the protection and support of open outcry trading by granting certain voting and economic rights to the owners of the Class A memberships, who may have interests that differ from or may conflict with those of the Company's stockholders."
-In addition, 10 of the 15 members of the board of directors are members of NYMEX Exchange.

 Additionally, the Company is dependent upon the revenues from the trading and clearing activities of the members of NYMEX Exchange.
 This dependence also gives NYMEX Exchange members substantial influence over how the Company operates its business.
+Nine of the fifteen members of the board of directors own Class A memberships in NYMEX Exchange.